camunda/feel-scala/docs/docs/reference/language-guide/feel-string-expressions.md

 // "foobar"
 ```

-:::tip Tip
+:::tip

 The concatenation is only available for string values.
-For other type, you can use
+For other types, you can use
 the [string()](../builtin-functions/feel-built-in-functions-conversion#string) function to convert
 the value into a string first.